 The Editors and the Publisher do not tolerate abusive behavior or correspondence towards the staff and others involved in the publishing process on behalf of the AIS.
 If anyone involved in this process engages in such behavior, the journal has the right to take action to protect others from the abuse.
 This may include withdrawal of the manuscript from further consideration for publication.
 Likewise, the journal may eliminate the reviewers who are abusive and provide non-professional comments from the reviewers’ database.

-AIS operates a rigorous single-blind peer review with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+AIS operates a rigorous single-blind peer review with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including final decisions and approval of Guest Editors, Special Issue topics, and new Editorial Board members.
 A summary of the editorial process can be found at Editorial Process.

 The following types of articles submitted to AIS will be peer-reviewed: Original Article, Review, Meta-analysis, Technical Note, Perspective, Opinion, Communication, Mini-review, and Commentary.
 Other submitted articles are not usually peer-reviewed.
 For any questions or comments about the peer-review process, please contact the Managing Editor of each journal.
 Regarding questions about a specific manuscript, authors can contact the Editor who is handling the manuscript directly.